getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/07.bulk-actions/doc.md

 ## Select people

-- Tick the box on a row to select that person.
+- Check the box on a row to select that person.
-- Tick the box in the header to select everybody on the page ("Select everybody on this page").
+- Check the box in the header to select everybody on the page ("Select everybody on this page").
 - Then choose **Select all N matching these filters** to act on everybody the current filters match, including people on other pages.

 The bar shows "N selected" and a **Clear selection** link.